We

 In women, after menopause, the rate

-of bone loss increases.
+of bone loss may increase.
 While most

 fractures due to osteoporosis usually do not develop until